muntisa/mDL-ArtTransfer/README.md

 ![Content Images](images/mDL-ArtTransfer_contents.png)

 Let's see some generated images!
 First example is about "Dog" containt and "Flower-muntisa" style.
-The 4 generated images correspondes to the 4 AI scripts.
-I think that Coursera script is maintaining details from the containt images more than the fchollet generated image (200 iterations only).
-Opposite, fchollet's AI is able to include a more abstract style.
+The 3 generated images correspondes to the 3 AI scripts.
+I think that fchollet's AI is able to include a more abstract style.

 ![Output Dog Muntisa Flowers](images/mDL-ArtTransfer_Dog_Flowers-muntisa.png)